SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Beach Chalet History

-Located on the far Western side of the Golden Gate Park, this gorgeous building also will give you wonderful views of the Pacific Ocean.
-Being that it is located on the Great Highway, it is a great way to get around outside of the hustle and bustle of the city.
+Located on the Great Highway at the far western end of Golden Gate Park, this gorgeous building offers wonderful views of the Pacific Ocean.
+It great place to get away from the hustle and bustle of the city.

-One of the special points about this building is even more special since it was designed by the amazing architect from San Francisco, Willis Polk.
-This was lucky since became the last building that he designed.
-Willis wanted it to be classic, but also with the latest amenities at the same time.
+One of the special points about this building is that it was designed by the amazing San Francisco architect Willis Polk.
+This was lucky since it became the last building that he designed.
+Willis wanted it to be classic, but to have the latest amenities at the same time.

-So, when they built it, they added artwork for people to see, a 200-seat restaurant on the upper deck so everyone would have great views, and special changing rooms and more.
+So, when they built it, they added artwork for people to see, a 200-seat restaurant on the upper deck so everyone would have great views, special changing rooms, and more.

 Since the Beach Chalet became a wonderful place to escape and relax, it also offered games, held special meetings for tea clubs, receptions, events, and also fundraisers for schools.

-As the building starts to be neglected, and therefore expensive for upkeep, and there were plans to destroy it.
+As the building started to get neglected, and therefore more expensive for upkeep, there were plans to destroy it.
 This is when the city decided to make it a city landmark to make sure it would be saved.
 During the 1990s, the Beach Chalet was given a grant to refurbish and rebuild it.

-After this undertaking, they also build at brewpub up on the second floor with food if you are hungry.
-Since then, the Beach Chalet has made a great comeback and is now a must see when you visit San Francisco.
+After this undertaking, they also built a brewpub up on the second floor.
+Since then, the Beach Chalet has made a great comeback and is now a must-see when you visit San Francisco.

 Attractions Nearby